awsdocs/amazon-lumberyard-user-guide/doc_source/testing-aztestscanner.md

 lmbr_waf.bat build_win_x64_vs2017_debug_test -p all --target CrySystem run_tests
 ```

-### Whitelisting and Blacklisting<a name="testing-aztestscanner-whitelisting-blacklisting"></a>
+### Including and excluding to filter tests<a name="testing-aztestscanner-include-exclude"></a>

-The test scanner includes the ability to use whitelist and blacklist files to filter out libraries and executables that you do not want to test\.
-Both whitelisting and blacklisting are off by default unless the scanner finds a default whitelist or blacklist file, respectively\.
-In all cases, modules that are blacklisted are never tested even if they are included in the whitelist\.
+The test scanner includes the ability to use include and exclude files to filter out libraries and executables that you do not want to test\.
+By default, all found tests are run\.
+In all cases, modules that are excluded are never tested even if they are part of the inclusion list\.

-Both whitelisting and blacklisting use a new line\-delimited text file for defining what modules to scan\.
+Both include and exclude lists use a new line\-delimited text file for defining what modules to scan\.
 Each line is treated as a regular expression for matching, allowing for easy filtering by modules with similar names or in the same directory\.
 Here is an example file:

 ```
 # List files directly (remember to escape backslashes in regex)